 Responsible Health and Safety

-All students studying internationally will be registered with CISI Health and Safety Insurance for the duration of the program abroad.
+All students studying internationally will be automatically registered with CISI Health and Safety Insurance for the duration of the program abroad.
 All students must complete the CISI travel log weekly and no later than 12 noon local time every Thursday.
 The travel log must be completed even if the student intends to remain in their host city.
 The mandatory travel log is part of Fairfield University’s Risk Management protocol and facilitates management of the safety and wellbeing of our students abroad.
 Failure to submit a weekly log may result in dismissal from the program.

+Fairfield University reserves the right to make program cancellations, changes or substitutions in cases of emergency or changed conditions.
 In the event of early program termination, all students must adhere to the procedures and instructions provided by Fairfield University for a timely and safe return home.